How to Turn Profiles Into a Custom Preset Using Adobe Camera Raw and a Colour Card

 This is the JPEG version with the Monochrome profile applied (left) and the RAW image with the newly created preset applied (right), with no extra tweaking.
 You can see the join line if you look for it, but at first glance that’s really close.
 It’s probably as close as you’ll get to perfect for a preset.
 Every image is different, so there’ll always be a little nudging around the edges.

 As we talked about in Part 1 of this tutorial, in-camera profiles are a great way to see how an image might work when processed a particular way, or a time-saving way to do some processing in camera if you need to send off your images to someone quickly.
-Shooting in RAW plus JPEG gives you the of both worlds—you can have that timely processing, with the option to do more with the RAW later if you want to.
-By creating a preset, you can quickly and easily recreate that JPEG profile look in a couple of clicks.
+Shooting in RAW plus JPEG gives you the best of both worlds—you can have that timely processing, with the option to do more with the RAW later if you want to.
+By creating a preset, you can quickly and easily recreate that JPEG profile look in a of clicks.

 More Adobe Camera Raw Tutorials